WWPPC/WWPPC-server/README.md

 * `SMTP_PASS`: SMTP service password (email server)
 * `GRADER_PASS`: Global grader password, can be any string

-If your database requires an SSL-secured connection, place the certificate provided by your database provider in the file `db-cert.pem`, which allows you to connect to the database securely, and add a new entry `DATABASE_SSL="true"` to `.env` to enable SSL connections.
+If your database requires an SSL-secured connection, place the certificate provided by your database provider in the file `db-cert.crt`, which allows you to connect to the database securely, and add a new entry `DATABASE_SSL="true"` to `.env` to enable SSL connections.

 There are also other environment variables, like `DEBUG_MODE`, which are temporary overrides for {@link config} options.